Write a note on the characteristics of ‘Restoration Comedy.

 She was a foolish woman who often provided the chances to laugh at her.
 She was in her old age, she still wanted the enjoyment of youth.
 Lady Wishfort without any suspicion and hesitation believed that a young man like Mirabel can fall in love with her.

 The study of the play reveals that Mirabell loved Millament who (Millament) was the niece of Lady Wishfort.
-Millament’s all wealth was in the control of Lady Wishfort.
+Millament’s wealth was in the control of Lady Wishfort.
 She would hand over the fortune only if Millament married the man whom she (Lady Wishfort) approved of.

 That is why Mirabell tried a trick so that Mrs Wishfort may provide approval of his marriage with her niece Millament.
 He sends his servant whose name was Whitwell as his wealthy uncle Rowland pretending to love her (Whitwell in the disguise of Rowland pretending to love Lady Wishfort) and makes a marriage proposal to her (Lady Wishfort) and she not only believes Whitwell as Mirabel’s uncle Rowling but thinks his marriage proposal true as well.